 Need a beach break?
-Spend a day in Saint Malo in Brittany and check out France's best beaches
+Spend a day in Saint Malo as part of a Brittany road trip, and check out France's best beaches

 Saint Malo beach in Brittany